fudw/cassava-diseases-classification/README.md

 ### Identify the type of disease present on a Cassava Leaf image
 Dataset from https://www.kaggle.com/c/cassava-leaf-disease-classification/<br/>
 <br/>
-I implement an image classification model in TensorFlow/Keras with data augmentation and transfer learning and achieves competitive performance compared with single-model results.
+I implement an image classification model in TensorFlow/Keras with data augmentation and transfer learning and achieves competitive performance compared with other single-model results on Kaggle leaderboards.
 I also implement class activation maps for model visualisation and extra interpretability.
 <br/><br/><br/>
 #### Version history